zatsepinvl/effective-learning/books/building-microservices.md

 The need to change our systems to deal with scale isn't a sign of failure.
 It is a sign of success.

+## 14. User Interfaces

+Think of user interfaces as the places where we weave together the various strands of the capabilities we want to offer our users.

+### Ownership Models

+**Dedicated frontend team**.
+Drivers: scarcity of specialists, a drive for consistency, technical challenges.
+Drawback: any UI change requires a constant coordination and handing off work between teams (frontend, backend).

+**Stream-aligned teams** or _full-stack team_.
+UI broken apart and managed by a stream-aligned team including server-side components.
+Teams have direct, component-facing responsibilities in terms of the software they deliver.
+Ensure UI/UX consistency across feature teams _enabling teams_ to share specialist and expertise (feature-agnostic, e.g. platform or UX designers team).
+Don't be afraid of work overlapping or duplication sometimes between product teams, we pay a fair price for the increased autonomy and the spead of delivery will pay it off.
+(:exclamation) When you are more removed from the end user, it becomes harder to understand whether your contributions are successful, and you can end up focusing on goals that are a long way removed from things the people using your software care about.

+### Pattern: Monolithic Frontend

+UI is a solid deployable unit in which all the UI state and behaviour is defined in the UI itself.
+Use it when already have a dedicated frontend team.

+### Pattern: Micro Frontends

+An architectural style where independently deliverable frontend applications are composed into a greater whole.

+Use when want to adopt end-to-end, steam-aligned teams to benefit the most from the microservice architecture.

+**Page-based decomposition**.
+:tbd

+**Widget-based decomposition**.
+:tbd

+### Pattern: Central Aggregating Gateway

+:tbd

+### Pattern: Backend for Frontend (BFF)

+:tbd

+### GraphQL

+:tbd

+### A Hybrid Approach

+All the patterns don't need to be one-size-fits-all solutions.
+But **retain cohesion of the underlying capabilities**: don't allow a feature specific logic to get smeared all over your system.
+Avoiding the trap of putting too much behaviour into any intermediate layer (aggregation gateway) is a tricky balancing act.